Callum Jones (footballer, born 2001)

 Callum Graham Jones (born 5 April 2001) is a professional footballer who plays as a midfielder for club Dundee.
-Born in England, he represents Wales internationally.
+He is a former Wales under-18 international.

 Early career

 Jones is a youth product of Tranmere Rovers, The New Saints, Oswestry Town, and Bury.

 Club career

 Hull City

 On 17 October 2019, Jones signed a professional contract with Hull City for one year.
 Jones made his professional debut with Hull in a 2–1 EFL Trophy defeat to Leicester City U21s on 8 September 2020.
 He scored his first goal for the club, also in the EFL Trophy, in a 2–0 win over Harrogate Town on 10 November 2020, where he was also captain.
 On 6 January 2021, Jones signed a new two-and-a-half-year contract with Hull City.
 On 27 January 2023, Jones signed a new two-and-a-half-year contract with Hull City.

 Morecambe (loan)

 On 16 June 2021, Jones signed a season long loan deal with Morecambe.
 On 18 January 2022, Jones was recalled by Hull City.